hygorzorak/react-date-fns/README.md

 # ReactDateFns Package

-A React component for displaying formatted dates using `date-fns`.
-This package provides a `DateDisplay` component that can be customized with various date patterns and CSS classes.
+A React component library for displaying formatted dates using `date-fns`.
+This package provides several components: `DateDisplay`, `DateSelect`, and `CountdownTimer`.
+These components can be customized with various date patterns and CSS classes.

 ## Installation